SystemsApproach/ops/lifecycle.rst

 this case, the "central processing loop" of the CI/CD mechanism—which corresponds to Jenkins in Aether—is the trusted entity responsible for decrypting the component-specific secrets and passing them along to various components at deployment time.
+This "pass along" step is typically implemented using the Kubernetes *Secrets* mechanism, which is an encrypted channel for sending configuration state to microservices (i.e., it is similar to *ConfigMaps*).
+This mechanism should not be confused with *SealedSecrets* (discussed next) because it does not, by itself, address the larger issue we're discussing here, which is how secrets are managed **outside** a running cluster.

-This approach has the advantage of being general (i.e., it makes few assumptions and works for all secrets and components), but with the downside of investing significant trust in Jenkins, or more to the point, in the practices the DevOps team adopts for how they use Jenkins.
+This approach has the advantage of being general because it makes few assumptions and works for all secrets and components.
+But it comes with the downside of investing significant trust in Jenkins, or more to the point, in the practices the DevOps team adopts for how they use Jenkins.

-The second approach is exemplified by Kubernetes' ``SealedSecrets`` mechanism.
+The second approach is exemplified by Kubernetes' *SealedSecrets* mechanism.
 The idea is to trust a process running within the Kubernetes cluster (technically, this process is known as a Controller) to manage secrets on behalf of all the other